Inviscid Water-Waves and interface modeling: Singular integrals representation at fixed time

 From the above equations, we can write $\mb u_{R}=\nabla^\perp \tilde\psi=\nabla \phi \,,$ where $\tilde\psi$ is continuous and uniquely defined up to an arbitrary constant.
 The potential $\phi$ jumps across $\Gamma_{S}$ and $\Gamma_{B} \,,$ and we have complete freedom to choose independently the constants in each of the connected components: $\D_{B}\,$, $\D_{F}$ and $\D_{A} \,.$ These four constants will be determined below in order to be able to write $\psi\,$, $\tilde \psi$ and $\phi$ in the form of a singular integral by applying Proposition~\ref{prop-Green}.

 Using the uniqueness of the solution to the elliptic problem \eqref{ellip1}, it follows that

-Even if we have already properly defined the extension of $\tilde \psi$ in order to be able to use a Biot-Savart representation formula \eqref{Green_formulation}, we still need to discuss the expression of $\mb u_{\omega,\gamma}$ in $\D_{A}\,$.
+Even if we have already properly defined the extension of $\tilde \psi$ in order to be able to use a Biot-Savart representation formula \eqref{Green_formulation}, we still need to discuss the expression of $\mb u_{\omega,\gamma}$ in $\D_{A}$ to infer the value of $\mb u$ in the air.
+Such a discussion is postponed to the end of the next section.

-There are essentially two natural options: \begin{itemize} \item either to have an explicit formula for $\mb u_{\omega,\gamma}\,$, or at least assume it is independent of time; \item or to extend by zero. \end{itemize} The choice depends on whether we are interested by the bi-fluid water-wave equation, in which the air is assumed to be an incompressible fluid with a non-zero density, or the single-fluid water-waves equations, where we neglect the density of the air in $\D_{A}\,$.